evan-sims/CEE6400-Final-Project-Sims/README.md

 CEE 6400 Final Project

-This is a repository for the code from my final project called "Comparing Algorithms for Battery Energy Arbitrage".
+This is a repository for the code from my final project called "Comparing Control Algorithms for Battery Energy Arbitrage".

 Data: